Without (The X-Files): Reception

 "Without" premiered on American television on November 12, 2000, on Fox.
 The episode earned a Nielsen household rating of 9.0, meaning that it was seen by 9.0% of the nation's estimated households, and was viewed by 9.07 million households, and 15.1 million viewers.
 Fox promoted the episode with the tagline "Once in a great while a story takes a turn that you never expect...
 Tonight this is one of them."
 The episode was later included on The X-Files Mythology, Volume 3 – Colonization, a DVD collection that contains episodes involved with the alien Colonist's plans to take over the earth.

 The episode was met with relatively positive reviews from critics.
 Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode five stars out of five.
-The two praised the episode's plot, citing the abduction and search for Mulder as components to the arcs "brilliance".
+The two praised the episode's plot, citing the abduction and search for Mulder as components to the arc's "brilliance".
 Shearman and Pearson noted that the final scene, featuring Mulder surrounded by the alien bounty hunter was created with "beauty, emotion, and horror which in collision make The X-Files one of the best shows on TV."

 Zack Handlen of The A.V.
 Club wrote that both "Without" and "Within" form "a great way to pick up after the cliffhanger ending of the previous season" and that "the pair of episodes [...] work well as an introduction to the new narrative status quo."
 He awarded both entries a "B+" but noted, however, that "Without" nearly came across as "strained or stalling", but "manages to get by with the general freakiness of the alien bounty hunter".
 Jessica Morgan from Television Without Pity gave the episode a rare "A+".
 The previous episode, "Within", also received an "A+" grade, making them the only two episodes of The X-Files to receive this rating from the site.